AL333Z/ReactiveApplication/reactivecocoa/signal.md

   |> observe(next: { println($0) })
 ```

-The beauty of this approach is that the chain of operations fits the types of each operation, so when the code compile (and if the user of the APIs has learnead the semantics of each operators) the computation acts as expected.
+The beauty of this approach is that the chain of operations fits the types of each operation, so when the code compiles (and if the user of the APIs has learnead the semantics of each operators) the computation acts as expected.
-All the relevant work for the newcomers of the paradigm is in taking time to try and play with the types and the operators.
+All the relevant work for the newcomers of the paradigm consist in taking the time needed to learn the basics and play with the types and the operators.